britram/hugo-svbc/content/blog/013-four-of-two.md

 [Denny's Favorite](https://wyeastlab.com/yeast-strain/dennys-favorite-50-ale);
 extremely enthusiastic fermentation started after about 6 hours, and lasted three days.
 Slow fermentation continued a further three days.
-Final gravity was 3.3&deg;P, for 6.1% ABV.
+Final gravity was 3.2&deg;P, for 6.2% ABV.

 # Kegging

 I added 95g of light DME to 300mL of water, boiled and cooled, put it in an 18L Cornelius keg, then added 17.7L of beer from the fermenter to the keg.
 I pressurized to 250 hPa to make sure the seals held.
-As with the last batch, I'm currently holding the keg at 22&deg;C for secondary fermentation.
+I held the keg at 22&deg;C for secondary fermentation for three weeks before moving it into the cellar.
+I let it age there for about six months before sticking it in the fridge and tapping it.

+# How is it, then?

+Perfectly drinkable but a little boring.
+There's not much character from the honey, just alcohol, and I suspect that the dark DME is dominating the flavor a bit.